Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business

 You can start using Google Maps Scraper by clicking the try for free button.
 You’ll be prompted to sign up for an Apify account (you don’t need a credit card).
 When you’ve signed up, you’ll get $5 in platform credits, which is more than enough to test the scraper.
 You’ll continue to receive $5 of platform credit every month as part of your free plan, so you can continue using the tool at no cost.
 As with Apify’s Google Maps Reviews Scraper, there’s no time limit to the free subscription.
 If it turns out that your free monthly platform credits aren’t enough for your data extraction projects, you can check out Apify’s other pricing plans and choose the option that’s best for you.

-Start scraping Google Maps for free straight away with this step-by-step guide or by watching this video tutorial:
+Start scraping Google Maps for free straight away with this step-by-step guide or by watching the video tutorial below.

 Get started now